DataDonRowam23/Loan-Default-Risk-Analysis/README.md

+# Business Value Summary"

+This project simulates how a lending institution can save up to 12% in losses by enforcing predictive risk thresholds.

 # Loan-Default-Risk-Analysis
 In this project, we explore borrower demographics, loan characteristics, and repayment outcomes to identify the key risk factors that predict loan defaults.